JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 // . . .
 ```

-If you click on one of the list items in the browser window, you'll get the information about the video in an alert
+If you click on one of the list items in the browser window, you'll get information about the video in an alert
 window like this:

 ![Browser alert window](alert-window.png){width=700}

 > Defining an `onClick` function directly as lambda is concise and very useful for prototyping.
 However, due to the way equality
-> [currently works](https://youtrack.jetbrains.com/issue/KT-15101) in Kotlin/JS, it's not the most performance-optimized way
+> [currently works](https://youtrack.jetbrains.com/issue/KT-15101) in Kotlin/JS, performance-wise it's not the most optimized way
-> of passing click handlers.
+> to pass click handlers.
 If you want to optimize rendering performance, consider storing your functions in a variable
 > and passing them.
 >
 {type="tip"}

 ### Add state to keep values

-Instead of just alerting the user, you can add an actual functionality and highlight the selected video with a ▶ triangle.
+Instead of just alerting the user, you can add some functionality for highlighting the selected video with a ▶ triangle.
 To do that, introduce some _state_ specific to this component.

 State is one of core concepts in React.
-In modern React (using the so-called _Hooks API_), state is expressed
+In modern React (which uses the so-called _Hooks API_), state is expressed
 using the [`useState` hook](https://reactjs.org/docs/hooks-state.html).

 1. Add the following code to the top of the `VideoList` declaration: